Thecentury/brickudoku/README.md

 brickudoku
 ```

-Windows support is unfortunately questionable.
+Windows support is unfortunately questionable, but you can try building it in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Usage